Importance of an Actuarial cover letter

 In a study of HR professionals and recruiters by CV Writers, we found opinions divided on the value placed on a cover letter.
 Whilst 2/3 of those surveyed would read a CV whether a covering letter was present or not, the other 1/3 would only read a CV if a cover letter was included as part of the application.
-As a job seeker you therefore cannot afford to take a risk and it is always best to include a covering letter.
+As a job seeker you, therefore, cannot afford to take a risk and it is always best to include a cover letter.

-Without doubt the most important piece of advice is to ensure you mirror the requirements of the person specification of the job you are applying for.
+Without a doubt, the most important piece of advice is to ensure you mirror the requirements of the person specification of the job you are applying for.
 You will be assessed against this.
 It is therefore vital that you read the specification carefully and provide definitive evidence of how you meet what the employer is looking for.
-Focus on what you know are the key points in the specification and those that are aligned most to your achievements.
+Focus on what you know are the key points in the specification and those that are aligned most to your achievements

 Specific examples are best

 It is one thing to claim you can do something.
 It is quite another to prove it.
 Your cover letter will be much more of a draw if you can use specific examples to demonstrate your skills in a particular area.
 Moreover, if you know what the results were in terms of business benefits and you can articulate these in facts and figures then this will be really useful

 Should I include information about my personal circumstances?